SITE LOGO

 Mason County Public Hospital District #2

-To increase access to health care while promoting wellness through facilitation of good nutrition, exercise, and healthy lifestyle choices.
+Our Mission: To increase access to health care while promoting wellness through facilitation of good nutrition, exercise and healthy lifestyle choices.

-Mason County Public Hospital District #2 (MCPHD2) is a public governmental district with the primary responsibility of assuring the residents of North Mason have high-quality health care available in the local community.
+Mason County Public Hospital District (MCPHD2) is a public governmental district with the primary responsibility of assuring the residents of North Mason have high-quality healthcare available in the local community.

-MCPHD2 was formed during the November 6, 2007 election by a vote of the people of North Mason, joining Hospital District #1 in providing health care in Mason County.
+MCPHD2 was formed during the November 6, 2007 election by a vote of the people of North Mason, joining MC Pubic Hospital District 1n providing access to health care in Mason County.

-MCPHD2 does not own or operate any clinic or hospital, employ any health care providers, nor provide any medical services.
-Instead we contract with St. Michael’s Medical Center to provide high-quality, local urgent and primary medical care at a clinic in Belfair.
+MCPHD2 does not own or operate any hospital, clinic , or provide any other healthcare services.
+Instead we contract with other entities to provide high-quality, local health care in the North Mason area.

 URGENT CARE